jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 ### VM image properties
 One can endorse certain properties of images based on the code.
-For example, with the following commands bob endorses the property of *attester* for kube-image that kmaster runs.
+For example, with the following commands Bob endorses on the property of *attester* for kube-image that kmaster runs.
 Bob then stores the link to this endorsement into his *trust hub*.

 ```